neurodata/m2g/docs/tutorials/input_data.rst

 Data Formats
 *************

-This is a draft input/output specfication for discussion.
-Open questions:
+This is a draft input/output specfication for processing MR data.

-- Do we want to organize by subject or derivative?
-Subject is clearer, but almost all analysis prefers derivative ordering (e.g., an entire folder of small graphs)
-- How much data conversion should we do for the end user automatically (graphML vs. MAT vs. edgelist...)
-- How can we track different versions?

 Input Data
 ~~~~~~~~~~